yetanotherco/aligned_layer/batcher/aligned-sdk/README.md

 - `MissingParameter` if the verification data vector is empty.
 - `SerdeError` if there is an error serializing the verification data.
 - `ConnectionError` if there is an error sending the message to the websocket.
-- `ResponseError` if there is an error receiving the response from the websocket.
-- `WebSocketCloseError` if there is an error closing the websocket.
-- `DeserializationError` if there is an error deserializing the response from the websocket.

 ### verify_proof_onchain